BEng (Hons) Civil Engineering with Foundation Year

 Structural Analysis and Design

-This module introduces to you the analysis of statically indeterminate structures and the analysis of the plastic behaviour of steel structures.
-You will develop your analytical skills to include the analysis of redundant structures, and will learn to apply the Eurocodes in the design of simple concrete and steel structures.
-You will also be introduced to industry standard analysis and design software.
+This module introduces students to the analysis of statically indeterminate structures and the analysis of the plastic behaviour of steel structures.
+Students will develop their analytical skills to include the analysis of redundant structures, and will learn to apply the Eurocodes in the design of simple concrete and steel structures.
+They will also be introduced to industry standard analysis and design software.

 Civil Engineering Project

-This module develops your knowledge of management concepts within Civil Engineering through a variety of tasks, mostly working in groups but with elements of individual work.
-The module will enable you to develop the academic and digital literacy skills necessary to perform effectively in a Higher Education context.
+This module develops students' knowledge of management concepts within Civil Engineering through a variety of tasks, mostly working in groups but with elements of individual work.
+The module will enable students to develop the academic and digital literacy skills necessary to perform effectively in a Higher Education context, as well as developing a deeper understanding of their professional subject area, their team work skills in a collaborative environment using industry standard collaborative CAD and design tools, and their understanding of Risk Management, Health and Safety and sustainability.

 Work Based Learning